yeoman/yeoman.io/app/authoring/file-system.md

 The template context is the folder in which you store your template files.
 It is usually the folder from which you'll read and copy.

 The template context is defined as `./templates/` by default.
-You can overwrite this default by using `generator.sourceRoot('new/template/path')`.
+You can overwrite this default by using `this.sourceRoot('new/template/path')`.

-You can get the path value using `generator.sourceRoot()` or by joining a path using `generator.templatePath('app/index.js')`.
+You can get the path value using `this.sourceRoot()` or by joining a path using `this.templatePath('app/index.js')`.

 ```js
 class extends Generator {